1944 Minnesota gubernatorial election

 The 1944 Minnesota gubernatorial election took place on November 7, 1944.
-Republican Party of Minnesota candidate Edward John Thye defeated Minnesota Democratic–Farmer–Labor Party challenger Byron G. Allen.
-As the Democratic Party of Minnesota and Farmer–Labor Party merged earlier in the year, this was the first gubernatorial election in which the parties ran a combined ticket.
-The vote change below reflects the departure from the combined Democratic and Farmer–Labor totals in 1942.
+Republican incumbent Edward John Thye defeated DFL challenger Byron G. Allen.
+The Democratic Party of Minnesota and Farmer–Labor Party had merged earlier in the year into the DFL, and this was the first election the newly formed party stood in.
+Thye had taken over as governor after Harold Stassen resigned to join the Navy, due to the ongoing Second World War.

+Republican primary

+Incumbent Edward John Thye was nominated for a term in his own right.